mx101/NotGalaga/DEVELOPMENT.md

 - 4:35am - Created generic CreateEnemy helper function.
 Takes in an x, y, and type to create an enemy in the game.

 - 4:50am - Added bounds on player movement (player can no longer move off screen)

+- 5:00am - Working on Player/Enemy Collision now, centered player bullet

+- 5:15am - Player/Enemy Collision functions, player still not implemented to "die" when colliding with Enemy object.
+Added some more functionality with player lives and player alive bool.